marcelo-s/akka-cluster-swarm/README.md

 This will start three services:

-- seed1 (on the raspberry node, which is a worker node, see constraints on the docker-compose file)
+- seed1 (on the ARM device, which is a worker node, see the image name and constraints on the docker-compose file)
 - seed2 (on manager node)
 - frontend (on manager node)

-The deployed service "seed1", which is deployed on a raspberry uses a different base image:
+IMPORTANT: The deployed service "seed1", uses a different base image:

 ```
 seed1:
     image: marcelodock/akkaclusterarm32v7
 ```

-This is an special image that uses: "arm32v7/gradle" which is made for working on a raspberry pi model 3 B+ which has a arm32v7l architecture.
+This is an special image that uses: "arm32v7/gradle" which is made for working on a Raspberry Pi model 3 B+ which has a arm32v7l architecture.

 The other services, namely backend1 and frontend, use the base image:
 ```
 image: marcelodock/akkacluster
 ```
-Which uses the standard "gradle" with jdk8.
+Which uses the standard gradle image with jdk8.
 Please refer to:

 [Docker Gradle](https://docs.docker.com/samples/library/gradle/)

 Both of these images are located on the public dockerhub, so it can be downloaded directly from any node.

+Of course, this configuration can be changed as required by modifying the docker-compose file.

 The hostnames and ports of the nodes are being set as environment variables on the docker-compose.yml file.
-Then on the application.conf these variables are obtained using the HOCON syntax and being replaced in the corresponding places.
+The application.conf use these variables using the the HOCON syntax.

 On the node manager to see the deployed stack:
 ```